Hollywood Animal

 Hollywood Animal is a 2004 memoir by screenwriter, author and journalist Joe Eszterhas.
 It focuses on his childhood in refugee camps in Europe, moving to the US, growing up in Cleveland and working as a journalist for Rolling Stone magazine.
-It also covers his time in Hollywood, the break up of his first marriage and his battle against throat cancer.
+It also covers his time in Hollywood, the breakup of his first marriage and his battle against throat cancer.

 It includes stories of the making of many of his films such as F.I.S.T., Flashdance, Jagged Edge and Basic Instinct.